 The project seeks an experienced, hard-working, anti-racist person with excellent people skills to join its team.
 This job focuses exclusively on Common Justice’s work with survivors.

-The Bronx Trauma Support Manager will be responsible for the following duties:
+The Intervention Manager will be responsible for the following duties:

 - Create and implement service plans with harmed parties (crime survivors) to address their needs arising from the crime and in their lives generally;